gitcompu/pcbwork/PHH_IOExpander.md

 ## Usage
 The board is desined so that it can work I/O expander for four different cases
-  - **Expand-1** - As RPiHatHat board that can be connected to RPiHat with 14 pin header **PIHAT-HEADER1** to any of J1, J2 or J3 connectors of RPiHat.
+  - **Expand-1** - As RPiHatHat board that can be connected to RPiHat with 14 pin header **PIHAT-HEADER1** to any of J1 and  J2 ( **not** J3) connectors of RPiHat.
 This this mode the whole board is working at 3.3 V (Amongst signal pins , only SDA, SDL , and G7 are used.
 No other signal pins used.
 3V is used to power Vcc of board, 5V is conected to Triket M0 header as Vbat and G7 is connected to REST of Trinket M0)
   - **Expand-2** - Board's header **5V/3V I2C** plugins into RPiHatHat header **3V-I2C/SPI-1** or **3V-I2C/SPI-2**  (Board operates at 3.3 V)
   - **Expand-3** - Board's header **5V/3V I2C** plugins into RPiHatHat header **5V-I2C/SPI-1** or **5V-I2C/SPI-2**  (Board operates at 5 V)
   - **Expand-4** - As a I/O expander for any uC that comes with I2C signal (that can be connected to header **5V/3V I2C** ) ( Board operates at volatge supplied by the connector).